elclanrs/jq-idealforms-old/README.md

 # How to use it:

 Load the latest [jQuery library](http://jquery.com), the `js/min/jquery.idealforms.min.js` plugin and the `css/jquery.idealforms.css` stylesheet into your project.
+Load the latest jQuery UI if you want support for datepicker.

 To localize Ideal Forms in your language, load the corresponding file from `js/i18n` after loading the plugin.